apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**J.M.
-Smucker to Buy Twinkies Maker Hostess for $4.6 Billion**
+**Sundar Pichai says Google and Nvidia will still be working together 10 years from now**

-You can read more about it [here](https://www.wsj.com/business/deals/jm-smucker-buy-hostess-twinkies-maker-6924a82).
+You can read more about it [here](https://www.cnbc.com/2023/09/11/sundar-pichai-says-google-and-nvidia-will-still-be-working-together-10-years-from-now.html).

 ## Requirements
 - Python 3.8